-The subsequent deposition of particles results from the same competition between hydrodynamic, diffusive and colloidal effects [see Fig. 6(b)-(d), (g) and (h)].
+The subsequent deposition of the particles results from the same competition between hydrodynamic, diffusive and colloidal effects [see Fig. 6(b)-(d) and 6(g-(h)].
 However the presence of previously deposited particles modifies the local geometry of the wall, the flow field and the nature of the interactions.
-The aggregate buildup is therefore more complex to describe analytically or numerically.
-Two types of deposition mechanisms have been reported depending on the local interactions.
-If the interactions between the flowing and the deposited particles are attractive for all separation distances, multiple layers of particles are deposited, which results in the formation of an aggregate and the clogging of the microchannel.93 If the interactions between flowing and deposited particles are repulsive for a range of separation distances, the electrostatic barrier reduces the probability of deposition.
-At low flow velocity, the particles can only stick on the wall outside a forbidden region that surrounds each deposited particle.
-This repulsion prevents the buildup of aggregates.
+The aggregate build up is therefore more complex to describe analytically or numerically.
+Two types of deposition mechanisms have been reported depending on the local interactions.98 If the interactions between the flowing and the deposited particles are attractive for all separation distances, multiple layers of particles are deposited, which results in the formation of an aggregate and the clogging of the microchannel.93 If the interactions between flowing and deposited particles are repulsive for a range of separation distances, the electrostatic barrier reduces the probability of deposition.
+At low flow velocity, the particles can only reach and stick on the wall outside a forbidden region that surrounds each deposited particle.
+This repulsion prevents the build up of aggregates.
 At large enough velocities, the repulsion between particles can be overcome and multilayered clusters are formed resulting in the growth of aggregate.

-In experimental studies, the deposition of the particles and the formation of aggregates is monitored through the total size of the cluster area.
-This measurement records the footprint or projected area of the aggregates on the surface of the channel.
+In experimental studies, the deposition of the particles and the formation of aggregates is monitored through the total size of the cluster area.^{92,93} This measurement records the footprint or projected area of the aggregates on the surface of the channel.
 For electrostatically neutral particles, the total size of the clusters varies linearly in time and with the particle concentration, until the aggregates start interacting with one another.
-The growth rate of an aggregate increases with the shear strain rate at the wall and the confinement.
-The shape of the aggregates and their growth dynamics also depend on the Peclet number, which quantifies the relative magnitude of the advective to the diffusive effects, and the ionic strength of the suspension.
-Using a simplified Smoluchowski equation, it is possible to define theoretically the flux of particles at the wall as where n is the particle number concentration, $n_c$ the number of clusters at the wall per unit volume and $K_a$ the kernel representing the rate of aggregation of independent particles to existing clusters, which is estimated empirically.
-The clusters are assumed to be hemispherical, randomly close-packed assemblies of particles, and the volume and the area of the clusters are related: $V_c \propto A_c^{3/2}$ .
-Then, for particles of volume $V_p$ in a suspension of solid particles of volume fraction $\phi$ , we have where $\beta$ is the growth coefficient, that is defined empirically, and observed to vary as $\sqrt{A_c}$ .
-These experimental results and scaling laws do not fully capture the complexity of the aggregate growth including the three dimensional geometry, which results from the complex interplay of aggregation and erosion under microfluidic flows.
+The growth rate of an aggregate increases with the shear strain rate at the wall and the confinement.^{92,93} The shape of the aggregates and their growth dynamics also depend on the Peclet number, which quantifies the relative magnitude of the advective to the diffusive effects, and the ionic strength of the suspension.^{97,109} Using a simplified Smoluchowski equation, it is possible to define theoretically the flux of particles at the wall as where n is the particle number concentration, n_c the number of clusters at the wall per unit volume and K_a the kernel representing the rate of aggregation of independent particles to existing clusters, which is estimated empirically.92 The clusters are assumed to be hemispherical, randomly close-packed assemblies of particles, and the volume and the area of the clusters are related: $V_c \propto A_c^{3/2}$.
+Then, for particles of volume V_p in a suspension of solid particles of volume fraction φ , we have j where β is the growth coefficient, that is defined empirically, and observed to vary as $\sqrt{A_c}$.^{30,92,110} These experimental results and scaling laws do not fully capture the complexity of the aggregate growth including the three dimensional geometry, which results from the complex interplay of aggregation and erosion under microfluidic flows.97

-$$j \propto -nn{\rm c}K{\rm a},$$ (17)
+$$i \propto -nn_c K_a,$$ (17)

-$$\frac{\mathrm{d}A{\mathrm{c}}}{\mathrm{d}t} \propto \frac{\phi\beta}{V{\mathrm{p}}\sqrt{A{\mathrm{c}}}},\tag{18}$$
+$$\frac{\mathrm{d}A_c}{\mathrm{d}t} \propto \frac{\phi\beta}{V_p\sqrt{A_c}},\tag{18}$$